Komeng: Politics

 Komeng's election portrait, shown on ballots.

 In the 2024 Indonesian legislative election, Komeng ran as a candidate for the Regional Representative Council from West Java.
 To improve his recognizability, he changed his legal name from Alfiansyah Bustami to Alfiansyah Komeng.
 In an interview, he noted that he maintained his birth name Alfiansyah in his new legal name to place his name at the top of the alphabetically-ordered ballot.
-His electoral portrait featured Komeng with googly eyes and an open mouth, which he intentionally selected.
-Komeng received nearly 5.4 million votes, by a wide margin the most votes among the 54 senatorial candidates in West Java, and the most received by any Indonesian senatorial candidate to date.
+His electoral portrait featured Komeng with googly eyes and an open mouth, which he intentionally selected to make him "look different and entertaining".

+Komeng received nearly 5.4 million votes, by a wide margin the most votes among the 54 senatorial candidates in West Java, and the most received by any Indonesian senatorial candidate to date (the previous record, 4.1 million votes in 2019, was held by fellow comedian Oni Suwarman).
 During a plenary vote-counting meeting at the national level, participants were recorded to quip Komeng's "uhuy!" catchphrase when Komeng's vote tally was announced.
+Similar scenes were recorded during the vote counting in various polling stations in West Java.

 In an interview, Komeng stated that he intended to promote a National Comedy Day as a senator, and to promote comedy as part of Indonesian culture abroad.
 Komeng's proposal was endorsed by fellow comedian-turned-politician Denny Cagur, who was elected into the House of Representatives.
 Komeng was sworn into office on 1 October 2024.

 Komeng received criticism in 2025, when he made jokes related to an ongoing cooking gas shortage in an interview.
 In the aftermath of the Aceh–North Sumatra islands dispute in 2025, Komeng visited one of the disputed uninhabited small islands and called for development there.
 He also called for the Ministry of Forestry to reforest areas of West Java, in particular regions upstream of Jakarta, in order to reduce flooding in the city.
+He remarked in an interview that since being elected, he had had to "put brakes" on his habit of making jokes in public, and that some of his children noted that he earned less as a legislator than as a comedian.

 Personal life

 Komeng married Apriliana Indra Dewi in 1999, and they had three children – triplets from in vitro fertilization born on 2 August 2006.
 Their sole daughter died in 2016.
 Their primary residence is in Sentul, Bogor Regency.
 He is of mixed Betawi-Sundanese descent, and is a Muslim.

 Komeng volunteers for the Indonesian Red Cross in its Bogor Regency branch.
 Komeng also took part in the Komando Pasukan Lawak or KOPLAK, an Indonesian Red Cross group for psychosocial support services.
 In this capacity, Komeng took part in rehabilitation efforts after the 2018 Sulawesi earthquake and tsunami and the 2022 West Java earthquake in Cianjur.
+He continued this activity after his election, volunteering at a refugee camp in Padang following flooding and landslides caused by Cyclone Senyar.